Bichon Frise Eye Stains – What They are & How to Get Rid of Them

 First Priority – Is it a medical issue?

 It is very common for a Bichon Frise to have some reddish or brown colored staining around their eyes.
-It is highly unlikely that it is a result of or related to a health problem.
+It is highly unlikely that Bichon Frise eye stains are a result of or related to a health problem.
 You should still make an appointment with your vet as your first step.
-This is particularly important if your Bichon has never has staining in the past.
+This is particularly important if your Bichon has never had the staining present in the past.
 In addition to confirming your dog is in tip top health, they will have suggestions for reducing or eliminating the stains.
-The vet no doubt, as spoken to other worried owners of both Bichons and other light colored dogs.
+The vet no doubt, has spoken to many other concerned owners of Bichons and other light-colored dogs like Maltese and Poodles.

 Next Step – Think about a change of diet

 You can also try a food with a different primary source of protein.
 Look for the first ingredient listed on the label.
 If it’s chicken, you may want to look at the pet store for a food with salmon, duck, or lamb as the main protein ingredient.
-Be on the alert for dyes.
+Always be on the alert for dyes too.
 Just like people, animals can be very sensitive to food additives.
-Even natural dyes can cause stains for some dogs.
-Beet extract is a common one to keep an eye out for.
+Even natural dyes can cause Bichon Frise eye stains or tear stains for some fluffs.
+Beet extract is a common one that some Bichon parents have found to be causing eye stain troubles.

 Consider a Dietary Supplement